thymeleaf/thymeleaf/RELEASING.markdown

 git push
 ```

+## 6. Create tag and set to new development version

+If any SNAPSHOT dependencies had to have their versions fixed before building, go
+back to SNAPSHOT versions wherever needed and commit.

-## 5. Manage staging repository in Central
+## 7. Manage staging repository in Central

 Follow instructions at https://central.sonatype.org/publish/publish-guide/